 Tax changes for individuals

 The new tax bill maintains the current number of tax brackets but drops the tax rates for all but the lowest income levels.
-The chart below compares last year’s tax rates with the 2018 rates.
+The chart below is the 2020 brackets and rates.

 - Personal exemptions of $4,050 for each dependent will no longer be available.

 - State and local income, sales and property taxes will be capped at $10,000.

 - Mortgage interest deductions are capped at $750,000 for new mortgages and the home equity interest deduction is repealed.

 - Charitable contribution limit increases to 60% of adjusted gross income for cash contributions.

 - No more deductions for alimony payments or inclusion of alimony into income.